Nearby Attractions to Benjamin Rush State Park

 Explore the Area

 The state park is located on the outskirts of Northeast Philadelphia, an area known for its diverse mix of European and Russian immigrant populations.
 The Delaware River is not far away, separating Pennsylvania from neighboring New Jersey.
-The area saw a lot of growth after World War II and is now seeing a resurgence of young professionals moving to the area, especially the Fishtown neighborhood.
+The area saw a lot of growth after World War II and is now seeing a resurgence of young professionals moving to the area.

 Learn about some of the area businesses and things to do from the Chamber of Commerce of Greater Philadelphia and the Greater Northeast Philadelphia Chamber of Commerce.